I have been making paintings for the past

 I grew up in a creative environment, with a Dad who was a professional artist selling his art in galleries and art shows across the country.
 In our home I was always surrounded by his art and a lot of paintings and sculptures of artist friends.
 I remember thinking when I went to my friend's homes how their furniture and art always stayed the same year after year, while my house was always changing, new art, art moved around, new furniture arrangements, my dad's paintings on our walls always coming and going.

-Growing up I was also always going to art shows, I really thought it was fun to walk around and see new interesting art I'd never seen before.
-I wasn't sure about becoming an artist myself until 2006 when I started experimenting with getting my paint to have movement on the glass.
-After testing out what mediums I could work with, I had developed a style of painting and a look I really liked and decided to make art my work and became a full time artist.
+I was also always going to art shows.
+I really thought it was fun to walk around and see new interesting art I'd never seen before.
+I wasn't sure about becoming an artist myself until I started experimenting with getting my paint to have movement on the glass and working with different mediums.
+After testing out my painting technique and working with different mediums, I had developed a style of painting and a look I really liked and decided to make art my work and became a full time artist.

 Over the years I have continued to develop my medium and techniques, wanting to create water and beach paintings that are interesting to live with, with beautiful colors, and a nice feeling and movement within them.
 Growing up in the beach town of Del Mar, California, in north county San Diego, I spent most of my summer days all day at the beach often until sunset.
 It was really important to my mom to give us that time and connection with the water, and waves, and the beauty.
 So painting water and beaches became what felt natural to me and what I most liked to paint.
 It's interesting to see what I can create, and still continues to be interesting to me to make another painting, the ocean, skies, and beaches are always changing and beautiful to see in different ways on different days.